IT-LAB-UAI/Documentation/Cisco/README.md

 > 💡 We chose this approach to keep cable management simple and efficient.
 If desired, you could assign each VLAN to a different physical interface, but this adds complexity and usually doesn’t provide a performance benefit for most lab setups.

-## 🧱Configuring Subinterfaces for Each VLAN
+## 🧱 Configuring Subinterfaces for Each VLAN

 Now that the DHCP pools, VLANs, and both the internal (`GigabitEthernet0/1`) and external (`GigabitEthernet0/0`) interfaces are set up, we need to create **subinterfaces** on the internal trunk port.
 Each subinterface will be mapped to a specific VLAN and will act as the **default gateway** for that VLAN.

-### ❓Why Do We Use 802.1Q Encapsulation?
+### ❓ Why Do We Use 802.1Q Encapsulation?

 We use **802.1Q (Dot1Q)** encapsulation to allow multiple VLANs to be carried over a single physical link (the trunk).
 This tagging standard allows Ethernet frames to carry VLAN identification information.
 On subinterfaces, we use: